 - Return of Premium plus 5% interest should death occur in months 1-6.

 As you can see, after the single premium payment, the death benefit, after the 7 months, would return the original amount plus additional dollars or about 9% in this example.
 Is it worth doing this, hard to say, but it is an example of what carriers are doing within the Burial Insurance/Final Expense market.

 There are many different plans, with different options.
 The best plan is the one that addresses your immediate needs.

 Finding An Affordable Burial Insurance Quote

 Before you request burial insurance quotes, you will have to find an insurance company that delivers the benefits you desire.
 There are plenty of companies that offer these policies; so finding the right policy should not be too difficult.
 When looking for a policy, receive quotes from several different companies before deciding.
 Because every business is different and has unique standards, their monthly premiums and coverage amounts can vary drastically.
 You can receive a quote on the monthly premiums without having to purchase their policy.

 Applying for a policy is simple.
 There is no medical exam required, which means that the application process will be quick.
 An insurance company, such as Banner Life, will ask you a few simple questions about age, sex, height, weight, tobacco usage, occupation, lifestyle, and income.
 They will also need banking information depending on how you plan to pay for the policy.
-The majority of plans have a monthly option, but some have annual or semi-annual payments plans that you can choose from.

 Many consumers overlook the importance of having a burial insurance policy.
 Many families underestimate the rising costs of funerals and the financial strain it can put on a grieving family.
 If you are a senior or have a senior begin to start the conversation about purchasing a plan to cover those costs.
 Don’t look those drastic expenses up to your family to pay for your final expenses.